jgriofrio/PRFgrowth/README.md

 Riofrío, J., White, J.C., Tompalski, P., Coops, N.C., Wulder, M.A., 2023.
-Modelling height growth of temparate mixedwood forests using an age-independent apporach and multiu-temporal airborne laser scanning data .
+Modelling height growth of temparate mixedwood forests using an age-independent approach and multi-temporal airborne laser scanning data.
+For.
+Eco.
+Manag. (in press).

+## Funding

+Ongoing development of PRFgrowth is supported with funds from the Canadian Wood Fibre Centre (CWFC) of the Canadian Forest Service.